Poster from before the 1979 eradication of smallpox, promoting vaccination. (Photo credit: Wikipedia)

 If this banana-based vaccine were developed it would be a great step forward in the fight against polio.
 Large amounts of bananas could be grown and given to children in areas with circulating polio that would result in significant herd immunity without concomitant circulation of vaccine virus.
 This would limit persistent shedding of virus and destruction of the only known reservoir for polio.
 Using this method it would be possible to follow the current WHO protocols for vaccination and National Immunization Days, certification of polio-free regions, and the eventual discontinuation of vaccination three years after WHO certification.
 However, much work must still be done before these modified foods are a reality and much will have to be done in order to convince the general public of the safety and efficacy of these genetically modified organisms.

 1. Goldstein, D.A. & Thomas, J.A.
 Biopharmaceuticals derived from genetically modified plants.
 QJM : monthly journal of the Association of Physicians 97, 705-16 (2004).

 Child receiving polio vaccine.
 (Photo credit: Wikipedia)

 Polio is a disease that has seemed to fade away in the United States since the introduction of the polio vaccine in 1955.
-However, this disease is alive and well outside of the US despite a strong push by international agencies such as the WHO to eradicate polio through vaccination in the last few decades.
+However, this disease is alive and well outside of the US despite a strong push by international agencies such as the WHO to eradicate polio in the last few decades.
 In fact, in 1988 the WHO pledged to eradicate polio by 2000, but this dream has yet to reach reality.
 Why is the eradication of polio less successful than the effort to eradicate Smallpox, a goal achieved in the 1970’s?
-These difficulties come from the nature of polio itself and the special challenges it poses.
+These difficulties come from the nature of polio itself and the special challenges it poses to those who would halt its transmission.
 Continue reading